kevinduraj/spark/README.md

  *      |       _\.:||:./_
  *      |      /____/\____\
  *
- * STUFF WILL BREAK IF YOU DON'T. IRREPARABLY.
+ * STUFF WILL BREAK IF YOU DON'T USE SPARK.
+IRREPARABLY.
 I'M NOT JOKING *
  */
  ```